More in Graduate & International Programs:

 International Visiting Law Scholars Program

 International Visiting Law Scholars are issued a UH ID card and UH email address.
 They have full access to the Law Library and other libraries on campus.
 Wireless internet access is available throughout the University, including the Law School.
-Work spaces (individual and group) are available in the libraries and International Visiting Law Scholars can use a shared office space through International Programs and may request a locker at the Law School.
+Individual and group work spaces can be reserved in the libraries and lockers are available at the Law School.
 We are not able to provide housing, individual office space, or dedicated administrative support.

 Faculty & Scholar Immigration Services (FSIS)